SergeMedvedevv/Dub_Lab_SRB/ROADMAP.md

 # DubLab SRB — Roadmap

+> ⚠️ Legacy roadmap.
+>
+> This file preserves an earlier development plan.
+> The current roadmap is available in `ROADMAP_v2.md`.
 ## Current Goal

 Build a complete **3–5 minute Serbian-dubbed film scene** using the best currently available tools.